Reading-eScience-Centre/coverage-jsapi/CoverageCollection.md

 If defined, a [`Domain`](Domain.md) object with zero domain values.
 Every coverage in the collection has a domain that follows this template, except for its domain values.

+### .paging

+If defined, a [`CoverageCollectionPaging`](CoverageCollectionPaging.md) object, in which case the collection is paged and remaining coverages may be loaded via that object.

 ## CoverageCollection methods

 ### .query()